 The UCO Director is appointed by the UC President or by designee in consultation with the President.
 The Director reports to the Vice President for Research and Innovation (VPRI) in the University of California Office of the President (UCOP), who has overall responsibility for research across the UC System.
-The UCO Director is a Faculty Administrator position at the University of California.
-As such, the UCO Director shall hold a concurrent tenured faculty appointment at one of the UC campuses.
+The UCO Director is a Faculty Administrator position at the University of California Office of the President, which requires an underlying tenured faculty appointment at one of the UC campuses.